SITE MENU

 For wedding enquiries - please contact the NTS

-Self catering accommodation is available - visit the National Trust of Scotland holiday accommodation web site for details.
+Self catering accommodation is available in the Laird's Wing - click here for details.

 Various events are hosted here throughout the year including theatre, musical events, teddybears picnic, ranger walks, flower festivals.